 Contact Lou Diehl Today:

 Brenda Harding-Albert has been working for the Center for Independent Living of Central Pennsylvania since 2017.
-As the Community Resource Specialist, Brenda’s role is to give information and referral to services as well as coordinate the LINK program.
+As a Living Well Specialist, Brenda’s role is to work with consumers in providing independent living skills training, advocacy, nursing home transition and information and referral.
 Brenda holds a Bachelor’s degree in History along with a Social Studies Certification.
-Prior to becoming the Community Resource Specialist at CILCP, Brenda worked with people with mental illness for 16 years.
+Prior to working at the CILCP, Brenda worked with people with mental illness for 16 years.
 In her free time, Brenda enjoys spending time with her husband, three children and two dogs.